 This study was conducted at John H. Stroger, Jr Hospital of Cook County, Chicago, IL.
-All COVIDdate of May 15, 2020 were included.
+All COVID-19 patients admitted between March 15, 2020 and May 3, 2020 and followed till the censoring date of May 15, 2020 were included.
 On the censoring day, 17 (4.2%) patients were still in hospital.
-COVID-19 was confirmed using the polymerase chain reaction for the RdRp and approved by the Institutional Review Board of the Cook County Health, Chicago, IL with waiver of informed consent.
+COVID-19 was confirmed using the polymerase chain reaction for the RdRp and N genes.
+Clinical data of these patients was collected by chart reviews.
+The study was approved by the Institutional Review Board of the Cook County Health, Chicago, IL with waiver of informed consent.